AzrReen/book-community-app/README.md

 State management is handled using Provider, which allows shared application state (e.g. current user, listings, feed data) to be accessed efficiently across widgets without excessive rebuilding.

 3. Backend & Services Layer (Firebase)
-Firebase provides all backend services required by the application, reducing the need for a custom server.
+Firebase provides all backend services required by the application, reducing the need for a custom server. <br>
 Firebase services used:
 - Firebase Authentication for secure user login (Email/Password and Google Sign-In)
 - Cloud Firestore as the primary NoSQL database for users, books, posts, chats, and interactions